|Day One main activities||Meet up in Kashgar, visit Kashgar Night Market.|

 * If the market is not open we will offer a different activity.

 Trekking in the Karakul and Muztagh-Ata area

 The tall and snowcapped mountains in this remote and relatively unpopulated area form a superb backdrop for our high-altitude hike between small settlements and seasonal nomad camps.

 The long road from Kashgar up and over the Karakorams and on to Pakistan passes by Lake Karakul, a beautiful lake surrounded by mountains.
 On a clear day, it’s possible to see the 7,500m-plus peaks of Kongur-Tagh, Kongur-Tiube, and Muztagh-Ata pointing up from the line of mountains in the distance.
 We’ll stop at Karakul to take a walk by the lakeside before heading on to our first campsite

-At 7,546m, Muztagh-Ata is the second-highest mountain in the area, and will form an impressive backdrop for much of our trek.
+With a peak at 7,546m, Muztagh-Ata is the second-highest mountain in the area, and will form an impressive backdrop for much of our trek.
 Our hike will be along trails in the foothills of the mountain, following part of the path climbers take up on the way up to the basecamp.

 On the second night of the trek, we’ll camp at a nomad settlement near the stream that runs down through the basecamp from the mountain’s glacier.
 The large boulders strewn over the foothills of Muztagh-Ata give an indication of the previous size of the glaciers in the area – very large!